lsst/LDM-135/index.rst

 Hive
 ----

-Hive [38] is a data warehouse infrastructure developed by Facebook on top of Hadoop; it puts structures on the data, and defines SQL-like query language.
-It inherits Hadoop's deficiencies including high latency and expensive joins.
-Hive works on static data, it particular it can't deal with changing data, as row-level updates are not supported.
+`Hive`_ is a data warehouse infrastructure developed by Facebook on top of Hadoop; it puts structures on the data, and defines SQL-like query language.
+It inherits Hadoop's deficiencies including high latency and expensive joins. `Hive`_ works on static data, it particular it can't deal with changing data, as row-level updates are not supported.
 Although it does support some database features, it is a “state where databases were ~1980: there are almost no optimizations” (based on